sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

-While writing a driver for this chip, I discovered the lovely fact that I2C has a "feature" called clock stretching, where if a peripheral device needs the host to wait, it can pull the SCK line low until its done.
+While writing a driver for this chip, I discovered the lovely fact that I2C has a "feature" called clock stretching, where if a peripheral device needs the host to wait, it can pull the SCK line low until it's done.

 This excuse of a feature caused me several unnecessary hours of frustrating debugging, after which I vowed to never work with an I2C device again.
 And so